SESYNC-ci/syllabi/docs/_posts/2019-03-27-geospatial-workshop.md

 ### Python Packages

 The following Python packages need to be installed Python.
-Open a shell/terminal and, for each package below, run `pip3 install %package%`.
+Open a shell/terminal and, for each package below, run `pip3 install <PACKAGENAME>`.
 Bold packages are flying off the shelves!

 | **geopandas**  | requests       | sqlalchemy     | pydap        |
 | **jupyterlab** | **numpy**      | pysal          | **rasterio** |